Adafruit LSM6DS33 + LIS3MDL - 9 DoF IMU with Accel / Gyro / Mag - STEMMA QT Qwiic

 To make getting started fast and easy, we placed the sensors on a compact breakout board with voltage regulation and level-shifted inputs.
 That way you can use them with 3V or 5V power/logic devices without worry.
 To make usage simple, we expose only the I2C interface and some interrupt pins from each chip.
 The breakout comes fully assembled and tested, with some extra header so you can use it on a breadboard.
 Four mounting holes make for a secure connection.

-Additionally since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
+Additionally, since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
 We've even included SparkFun qwiic compatible STEMMA QT connectors for the I2C bus so you don't even need to solder!
 Just wire up to your favorite micro like the STM32F405 Feather with a plug-and-play cable to get 9 DoF data ASAP.
 You can change the I2C addresses on the back using the solder jumpers, to have two of these sensor boards on one bus.
+QT Cable is not included, but we have a variety in the shop.

 We also wrote libraries to help you get these sensors integrated with your Arduino/C++.
 This library covers the accel/gyro and this library is for the magnetometer.
 For advanced Arduino usage, ST has their own fully-featured library that includes extras such as FIFO management and tap detection for the LSM6DS3 and also for the LIS3MDL magnetometer